Community Colleges of Spokane (CCS) operates on a quarter system: summer, fall, winter and spring. Academic Calendars are available online.

 Global/diversity classes are noted by a "^D" next to the course title or "Req Designation: Global/Diversity Designation."
 The study of diversity is intended to promote awareness of local and global differences, to identify shared values, to improve understanding of one’s own culture, and to encourage people to explore and respect differences.

 Honors classes are noted by a "^H" next to the course title or "Course Topic: Honors."
+Honors classes are taught by SCC and SFCC faculty who are dedicated to promoting scholastic excellence.
+A variety of honors classes are offered each term.

 Writing intensive classes are noted by a "-W" or "^W" next to the course title or "Course Topic: Writing Intensive."
 Fifty percent of the student's grade is based on composition skills.